ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.windows-control/README.md

 <br>
 <strong>Many thanks to [Vladimir Vilisov](https://blog.instalator.ru) for his tool GetAdmin!</strong>

+**Please note:** This adapter uses Sentry libraries to automatically report exceptions and code errors anonymously to the adapter developer(s).
+For further details and information on how to disable this error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry).
+Sentry reporting is used starting with js-controller 3.0.

 ## Tool GetAdmin

 To use this adapter, it is required to run the tool GetAdmin (version 2.6) on each Windows device you want to control.